U.S. flag

 Integrated Services for Minor Victims of Human Trafficking

-This program is designed to enhance the quality and quantity of services available to assist victims of human trafficking under the age of 18.
+This program is designed to enhance the availability, quality, and delivery of services tailored to the developmental stages and needs of young (minor) victims of human trafficking.

 Preventing Trafficking of Girls

-The goal of this program is to prevent/reduce victimization of girls who are vulnerable to sex trafficking.
+The goal of this program is to develop or enhance prevention and early intervention services for girls who are at risk of, or are victims of, sex and/or labor trafficking.

 Project Beacon: Increasing Services for Urban American Indian and Alaska Native Victims of Sex Trafficking Program